maplibre/maplibre-style-spec/README.md

-# MapLibre GL style specification & utilities
+# MapLibre GL style specification & utilities - Design proposals are required

 This directory contains code and reference files that define the MapLibre GL style specification and provides some utilities for working with MapLibre styles.